pyhedgehog/hook.io-sdk-python/README.md

 ## Documentation Status

-This is not a documentation yet - it's just several TODO lists.
+This is not a documentation yet - it's just several lists (plans, implemented parts, decisions).
 If someone want to add important documentation parts here - help will be appreciated.